10 Email Productivity Tips for Notion Users

 - Newsletters from subscriptions → Reading List database

-- Emails from specific clients → Project database
+- Emails from specific clients → that client's Project database

 5. Build a Personal CRM

 Save important emails from contacts into a Notion CRM.
-Link emails to contact records so you have a complete communication history.
-The Gmail add-on makes this easy — save an email and tag it with the contact name.
+Link emails to contact records so you have a complete communication history in one place: every quote you sent, every reply they gave, next to their phone number and deal status.
+The Gmail add-on makes this a two-click habit, and a relation property ties each saved email to the right person.

-6. Archive Newsletters Instead of Reading in the Inbox
+6. Archive Newsletters Instead of Reading Them in the Inbox

 7. Use Notion Views to Prioritize

-After emails land in Notion, use database views to prioritize:
+After emails land in Notion, database views turn them into a workflow instead of a pile:

-- Calendar view — See deadlines at a glance
+- Calendar view, to see every extracted deadline at a glance

-- Filtered list — Show only high-priority items
+- Filtered list, to show only high-priority items or only this week's

 8. Set Up a Weekly Email Review

-Once a week, review your Notion email databases:
+Once a week, spend ten minutes reviewing your Notion email databases:

 - Process any unread items